-Alternates Alternate members undergo the identical Open Nomination and Evaluation process as Commissioner candidates, submitting the same application and undergoing the same evaluation and scoring procedures.
+Alternate members undergo the identical Open Nomination and Evaluation process as Commissioner candidates, submitting the same application and undergoing the same evaluation and scoring procedures.

-- Section 11.
+Section 10.
 Committee-Only Membership.
-Consistent with the Los Angeles County Code 3.29.060 D (Meetings and committees), the Commission's standing committees may elect to nominate Committee-only members for appointment by the BOS to serve as voting members on the respective committees to provide professional expertise, as a means of further engaging community participation in the planning process. - Section 12.
+The Commission's standing committees may elect to nominate Committee-only members for appointment by the Commission to serve as voting members on the respective committees to provide professional and/or lived experience expertise, as a means of further engaging community participation in the planning process.

+Section 11.
 DHSP Role & Responsibility.
 DHSP, despite being a non-voting representative, plays a pivotal role in the Commission's work.
-As the RWHAP Grantee and Part A representative for the Los Angeles County EMA, DHSP provides essential epidemiological and surveillance data to guide the Commission's decision-making.
+As the RWHAP Recipient and Part A representative for the Los Angeles County EMA, DHSP provides essential epidemiological and surveillance data to guide the Commission's decisionmaking.
 DHSP plays a central role in carrying out needs assessments, conducting comprehensive planning, overseeing contracting and procurement of providers, evaluating service effectiveness, and performing quality management.
 Collaborating closely with DHSP, the Commission ensures effective coordination and implementation of its integrated comprehensive HIV plan.
 The Commission heavily relies on this partnership to ensure the optimal use of RWHAP funds and adherence to legislative and regulatory requirements, ensuring the highest standard of HIV services in Los Angeles County.
+DHSP, the Commission Executive Director, and Co-Chairs, shall establish and maintain a Memorandum of Understanding (MOU) to a collaborative relationship for the common goal of ensuring compliance with Ryan White legislative requirements and supporting a well-functioning community planning process.